Tips to Help You Get ActiveReturn to Overview Page

 Start slowly and add a little at a time.

-The idea of being active 30 to 60 minutes each day may seem like too much at first.
-Start by moving for 10 minutes a day, 5 days a week.
+The idea of being active at least 150 minutes per week may seem like too much at first.
+Start by moving for 10 minutes a day.
 Every few weeks, add 5 to 10 minutes until you are active at least 30 minutes most days.

 Set a goal, add it to your calendar, and do it.